softwaresaved/NGCMGSoton-2015-06-21/novice/python-unit-testing/02-defensive.md

 -   A **postcondition** is something that the function guarantees is true when it finishes.
 -   An **invariant** something that is always true at a particular point inside a piece of code.

-For example, suppose we are representing rectangles using a tuple of four coordinates `(x0, y0, x1, y1)`.
+For example, let's look at rectangle1.py (in the code subdirectory).
+Suppose we are representing rectangles using a tuple of four coordinates `(x0, y0, x1, y1)`.
 In order to do some calculations, we need to normalize the rectangle so that it is at the origin and 1.0 units long on its longest axis.
-This function does that, but checks that its input is correctly formatted and that its result makes sense:
+The function does that, but checks that its input is correctly formatted and that its result makes sense:

 ~~~ {.python}
 def normalize_rectangle(rect):